KKBhati07/Alphabet-Music-API/README.md

 ## Swagger Documentation

 - Explore the API using the Swagger documentation.
-After starting the server.
-- Navigate to `http://localhost:3300/api-docs` in your web browser to access the Swagger UI interface.
+- After starting the server, navigate to `http://localhost:3300/api-docs` in your web browser to access the Swagger UI interface.
 - It provides a user-friendly way to understand and test the API endpoints.

 ## Authentication